abobija/words-and-synonyms/README.md

 # words-and-synonyms
 Spring boot Words and Synonyms application

+## ToDo

+- [ ] There is one test that fails.
+Need to resolve the problem when one word have two synonyms.
+In that case first synonym need to be the synonym of another synonym in the same time.

 ## Preview

 Either you choose Maven method or method with Docker Container, at the end of the day open browser and navigate to `http://localhost:8080`.